 Any student who believes that he or she has experienced dating violence, discrimination, harassment, bullying, or retaliation should immediately report the problem to a teacher, school counselor, principal, or other District employee.
 The report may be made by the student's parent.
-See policy FFH (LOCAL STUDENT WELFARE - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION (tasb.org)) for the appropriate District officials to whom to make a report.
+See policy FFH (LOCAL) for the appropriate District officials to whom to make a report.